overture-stack/lyric/docs/02-Setup.md

    - `CORS_ENABLED`: Enable CORS (default: false)
    - `ALLOWED_ORIGINS`: Comma-separated list of permitted CORS origins
    - `PLURALIZE_SCHEMAS_ENABLED`: Automatically pluralize schema names for compound documents (default: true)

+   **Kafka (optional)**

+   - `KAFKA_BROKERS`: Comma-separated broker addresses (for example `localhost:9092`).
+When set, Lyric publishes each committed record to a Kafka topic for Maestro to index.
+Omit to run without Kafka publishing
+   - `KAFKA_TOPIC`: Topic that committed records are published to, created on startup if it does not exist.
+Required when `KAFKA_BROKERS` is set
+   - `KAFKA_CLIENT_ID`: Kafka client identifier, unique per environment to distinguish producers in broker logs (default: `lyric`)

+   **Record Validation (optional)**

+   - `VALIDATOR_CONFIG`: JSON array enabling the endpoint that checks whether a record exists with a given field value.
+Each entry needs `categoryId`, `entityName`, and `fieldName`, where `categoryId` accepts either a category's numeric ID or its alias — for example `[{"categoryId": "1", "entityName": "sample", "fieldName": "sample_id"}]`

    </details>